Foreign policy of the Biden administration: Brazil

-The two countries re-approached with the victory of the left-wing president, Luiz Inácio Lula da Silva, in the 2022 Brazilian general election.
+Brazil–U.S. relations have undergone a notable shift under the Biden administration, reflecting both cooperation and occasional differences on various issues.
+During the previous administration, then-Brazilian President Jair Bolsonaro, a right-wing populist and ally of his predecessor, Donald Trump, enjoyed close ties with the United States.
+However, following President Biden's election, a recalibration in US-Brazil relations became apparent.
+Challenges arose at first due to the two leaders' ideological differences and Bolsonaro's praise for Trump and baseless allegations about the legitimacy of Biden's election.
+Despite the differences, both Biden and Bolsonaro expressed a willingness to collaborate on climate change and environmental protection.

+After the election of the current Brazilian President Luiz Inácio Lula da Silva, a left-wing former president, the relationship between the two countries shifted again.
+In a meeting between the two leaders in February 2023, Biden and da Silva both signified a renewed emphasis on collaboration and dialogue between the two countries.
+President Biden emphasized that fostering dialogue, peace, and democracy in Brazil has been a key priority for the United States.

+Addressing climate change and environmental stewardship, particularly in the Amazon rainforest, emerged as a crucial area for both Biden and da Silva.
+President da Silva's administration has committed to significant changes in Brazil's environmental approach, including combating deforestation and achieving "zero deforestation" by 2030.
+These environmental goals align closely with President Biden's priorities, offering potential avenues for collaboration between the two nations.

+Nevertheless, differences between the leaders have arisen on certain issues.
+Notably, there are diverging views regarding China and the Russian invasion of Ukraine.
+President da Silva has exhibited caution in openly criticizing China, as it is Brazil's largest trading partner.
+Additionally, Brazil has shown reluctance to fully endorse US calls for greater opposition to Russia's war in Ukraine.

 Canada

 Biden's first foreign leader call was with Canadian Prime Minister Justin Trudeau on January 22, 2021.
 The call followed Biden's announcement of the cancellation of the Keystone Pipeline.
 Biden explained that he was following through on a campaign promise and restoring a decision made by the former Obama administration while acknowledging that the decision will cause hardship to Canada.
 Issues discussed included the COVID-19 pandemic and economic recovery therein, climate change and environmental issues, NATO, indigenous issues, and other international relations.
 In her first briefing, White House Secretary Psaki noted focus on foreign relations would be with friends and allies of the United States saying: "I would expect his early calls will be with partners and allies.
 He feels it's important to rebuild those relationships."

 Biden held his first bilateral meeting with Prime Minister Trudeau on February 23, 2021, virtually.
 Issues discussed were COVID-19, climate change, detention of the Two Michaels in China, the future of NORAD, systemic racism and gender equality.